Improv for Fun and Awareness

 Golf Basics: Get in the Swing!

 Receive personal attention in these small classes.
 Learn and practice golf fundamentals including proper grip, alignment, posture, and basic swing.
 Discuss types of equipment before making a purchase.
 Explore equipment such as the different types of metals/woods, irons, and putters.
 Learn proper grip, address alignment, posture, and the basic swing.
-Learn chipping, putting, full swing, and the basics or course play and etiquette. *First class meets on the ACC south lawn along Santa Fe.
+Learn chipping, putting, full swing, and the basics or course play and etiquette.
 Walk and play at Broken Tee Par 3 course the second and third week.
 Wear loose clothing, tennis shoes, or golf shoes with soft spikes.
 Golf clubs provided if needed.

 Fly Cheap, Stay Cheap, Travel Cheap

 Learn the secrets of traveling in grand style on a limited budget.
 Discover how to obtain great deals on airfares, accommodations, cruises, entertainment, and creative lodging ideas, all for a fraction of the usual cost.
 The Internet can be a great tool if you know where to find the best websites to save you money.
 Learn airline tips and secrets that can save you a bundle, zero dollar ($0) airline pricing “glitches,” how to fly within Europe for only $99, where to find Broadway tickets for half price, and how to stay in a country home or castle for free-anywhere in the world. *Optional fee is Ron’s “Fly Cheap, Stay Cheap, Travel Cheap” booklet.